The Alt Protein Project

 Meet our student groups

-Since 2020, GFI has established student groups at key universities that we believe are well-positioned to lead the alternative protein revolution.
+Since 2020, we have established student groups at 36 key universities that we believe are well-positioned to lead the alternative protein revolution.
 Each group has members from different disciplines and academic stages working together to define and launch the high-impact initiatives needed for alternative proteins to succeed.
-Use the tabs below to explore how some of our groups are building alternative protein ecosystems on campus from UC Davis to Wageningen, Leuven to Boulder.
+Dive into our student group directory to explore how students are building alternative protein ecosystems on campus from Stanford to Wageningen, Cambridge to Melbourne.